 Disney’s Art of Animation is one of five value resorts at Walt Disney World.
-If you are looking for a resort that offers true Disney theming, you’ll want to consider this resort for your next vacation.
+It’s worth considering if you want a resort that offers true Disney theming.

 Themed Areas at Art of Animation